 Alongside the imposing machinery on display here, visitors to the visitor's mine can also get a feel for the strenuous work routine experienced by miners.
 What were the working conditions like underground, and what technical developments transformed the daily working life here?
 Learn more by taking our Hard Coal Mine and Iron Ore Mine themed tours.
 A trip in the pit descent simulator is an essential element of every visit to the visitor's mine.

-To avoid the risk of infection, the visitor's mine is only accessible with a guided tour.
+To avoid the risk of infection, the visitor's mine is only accessible with a guided tour and prior notification.
+Please also note our information about visiting during the Corona pandemic.

 During these specialised tours, you’ll get an up-close and exciting glimpse into mining and the people who worked here.
 And you’ll be accompanied by guides with a wealth of mining knowledge.